mpkondrashin/cia/README.md

 Check all files in given folder using Trend Micro Deep Discovery Analyzer

-**Note** this project requires closed source package github.com/mpkondrashin/ddan
+**Note** this project requires access to private repository https://github.com/mpkondrashin/ddan